Elaina-Official/AI-Learning-Notes/Machine Learning/Part3 Unsupervised learning recommenders reinforcement learning.md

 By minimizing the distortion function, K-Means is able to generate cluster divisions that cluster well.

-In practice, we usually find the point at which the decrease in the distortion function decreases significantly as K continues to increase.
-The value of K corresponding to this point is usually chosen as the optimal number of clusters because it provides a better balance between clustering effectiveness and computational complexity.

 ##### Initialize K-means

 Selecting the initialization centroid for the K-Means algorithm is an important step in the quality of clustering.
 The choice of the centroid of mass has a large impact on the final clustering results, as the K-Means algorithm is susceptible to the position of the initial centroid of mass, which may cause the algorithm to fall into a local optimum solution.